Maud McCarthy: Nursing career

 McCarthy sailed in the first ship to leave England with members of the British Expeditionary Force (BEF), arriving in France on 12 August 1914.
 In 1915 she was installed at Abbeville as matron-in-chief of the BEF in France and Flanders, taking charge of the whole area from the Channel to the Mediterranean, wherever British and allied nurses worked; she was directly responsible to General Headquarters.
 In August 1914, the numbers in her charge were 516; by the time of the Armistice they were over 6,000.
 She was responsible for the nursing of hundreds of thousands of casualties from 1914 to 1918.

 McCarthy was the only head of a department in the BEF who remained in her original post throughout the war, although she was off-duty with appendicitis from March–August 1917.
-She was appointed Dame Grand Cross of the Order of the British Empire in 1918, received a Bar to her Royal Red Cross and was awarded the Florence Nightingale Medal, the Belgian Medaille de la Reine Elisabeth, and the French Légion d'honneur and Medaille des Epidémies.
+She was appointed Dame Grand Cross of the Order of the British Empire in 1918, received a Bar to her Royal Red Cross and was awarded the Florence Nightingale Medal, the Belgian Médaille de la Reine Élisabeth, and the French Légion d'honneur and Médaille des Épidémies.
 When she left France on 5 August 1919, representatives from the French government and the medical services saw her off.
 The meticulous records kept since her arrival in France were taken to England with her.

 Describing the matron-in-chief during the war, one general said:'"She's perfectly splendid, she's wonderful ... she's a soldier! ...
 If she was made Quartermaster-General, she'd work it, she'd run the whole Army, and she'd never get flustered, never make a mistake.
 The woman's a genius."
 Mary Salmon, writing in The Sydney Morning Herald in 1914, referred to her as a "slight, delicately-organised woman" with "an absolutely wonderful gift for concentrated work, and a power of organisation that has made her invaluable in army hospital work".
 She was matron-in-chief of the Territorial Army Nursing Service from 1920 until her retirement in 1925.